 6- Why is UNHCR recording information relating to Housing, Land and Property in Syria?

 - Copies of these important documents will be safely stored and recorded and can be made available to you in the future in case of loss or theft, like copies of your ID documents previously collected.
 It will also give UNHCR a clearer picture of the situation of Syrian refugees as regards their land and property rights in Syria and to plan legal aid programmes in the future should there be disputes or other issues related to your property.

 - Participation in this initiative is strictly on a voluntary basis.
 In addition, documents given to UNHCR will not be shared with any other organization or government without the concerned person’s written consent.

-For more individual counseling, advice and support, you can approach UNHCR at the following reception centres
+For more individual counselling, advice and support, you can approach or call UNHCR: